 In addition to focusing on the seemingly old-fashioned world of quilts, I think and work digitally, especially in the classroom.
 My course, The Great Migration and Digital Storytelling, which I co-taught with Charles Hardy, resulted in Goin’ North: Stories from the First Great Migration to Philadelphia, which won the Oral History Association’s award for best project in a non-print format in 2015 and the Mid-Atlantic Regional Archives Conference’s C. Herbert Finch Award.
+We also were honored, along with our partner Doug Boyd, with the Roy Rozenzweig Award for Innovation in Digital History from the American Historical Association.
 Four of our talented students also received the Student Research and Creativity Award from WCU, and Hardy and I received the Holman Award for innovation in teaching.
 I regularly integrate technology and the humanities in the college classroom, working with my students to create websites, blogs, podcasts, digital archives, and online exhibitions.
 I also present workshops on digital tools and strategies, including on collaborating with Zotero, curating oral histories, and reusing content through free and low-cost digital tools.

 Prior to joining WCU’s faculty, I honed my digital skills as content specialist at Night Kitchen Interactive, a firm specializing in websites and digital projects for museums and cultural organizations, where I worked on projects for institutions including Monticello, the National Museum of the American Indian, and the Historian of the U.S. House of Representatives.